-You have 90 days from the date of birth or adoption of a child to add your newly eligible dependents to the Plan.
-Please see "Eligible Dependents" on page 6 and "Changing Your Coverage Midyear" on page 11 for more information.
+You must enroll a new dependent within 31 days of birth in order for coverage to be effective retroactive to the date of birth.
+Please see "Eligible Dependents" on page 313 and "Changing Your Coverage Midyear" on page 319 for more information.

-- Mental health care/substance use care; - Operative and surgical procedures by a licensed provider for the treatment of a disease or injury, including pre-operative preparation and post-operative care; - Organ and tissue transplants including replacing a non-functioning or damaged organ or tissue with a working organ or tissue from another person.
+- Operative and surgical procedures by a licensed provider for the treatment of a disease or injury, including pre-operative preparation and post-operative care; - Organ and tissue transplants including replacing a non-functioning or damaged organ or tissue with a working organ or tissue from another person.
 Covered services include physician and hospital costs, donor search, test to establish donor suitability, organ harvesting and procurement, and anti-rejection drugs.
-Donor expenses related to the transplant procedure are covered if the transplant recipient is a covered member under the Expatriate Medical Plan, but only to the extent that the donor expenses are not covered under another health insurance plan. - · Pre-admission testing when completed within seven days of hospital admission; - · Semi-private room and board; and - · Take-home drugs and medications.
+Donor expenses related to the transplant procedure are covered if the transplant recipient is a covered member under the Expatriate Medical Plan, but only to the extent that the donor expenses are not covered under another health insurance plan. - Pre-admission testing when completed within seven days of hospital admission; - Semi-private room and board; and - Take-home drugs and medications.